brian-beeler/privoxy-pilot-macos/README.md

 # **privoxy-pilot-macos**
-A bash script and set of templates to better manage Privoxy on macOS.
+Privoxy Pilot bash script and set of templates to better manage Privoxy on macOS.
+It is not connected to the Privoxy project.

 <BR>